K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_service_metering.md

 ### <div id='26'/>2.4.9.
 SampleMeteringReportService Implementation

 SampleMeteringReportServiceImpl creates an https connection with the uaa token obtained from SampleMeteringOAuthServiceImpland POSTs service usage information to abacus-collector.

-Since abacus-collector is preparing a process for the form to be POST according to the metering policy, JSON is generated in the form known by the abacus-collector and POST.
+Since the abacus-collector is preparing a process for the form to be POST according to the metering policy, JSON is generated in the form known by the abacus-collector and POST.

-SampleMeteringReportServiceImpl is largely divided into two to process.
+SampleMeteringReportServiceImpl is largely divided into two processes.

-#### 1.  **Create usage information JSON by refering to the ServiceInstanceBinding Information.**
+#### 1.  **Create usage information JSON by referring to the ServiceInstanceBinding Information.**

 #### 2.  **Send the generated usage information JSON to abacus-collector.
 (HTTPS, HTTP)**

 Create usage information JSON.

-RESOURCE_ID linux-container and STANDARD_PLAN_ID standard are metric schemas provided by abacus as samples.
+RESOURCE_ID linux-container and STANDARD_PLAN_ID standard are metric schemas provided by the abacus as samples.

 In this guide, this metering schema is described as a metering schema for mongo-db service binding and unbinding.